Service-Design-Studio/final-project-group-2-designerdz/frontend/README.md

 - Chai: An assertion library for testing
 - Datepicker: For the calendar dates on the details page
 - JS-Cookies: A javascript API for handling cookies
+- ReactJS-Popup: A simple component to help create pop ups

 # References